 There was never a lack of something to entertain ourselves with, and I do not remember ever being bored.

-We had bikes to ride (the Old Order are only allowed to ride scooters), and an express wagon.
+I grew up New Order Amish, so we had bikes to ride (the Old Order are only allowed to ride scooters), and we had an express wagon.
 I remember riding around on our wagon, using one leg off the side to make it go.

 Our driveway blacktop was getting broken up, but we had paths here and there, so I pretended my wagon was a car.
 And I was a taxi driver going around and picking up passengers.

 I grew up with nine siblings, so of course, I always had playmates.
 And as soon as we were old enough to be of help in any way, we were given chores to be responsible for.

 My mom was very tidy.
 And even though we lived on a farm (and I had seven brothers) our house was kept relatively clean.
 My first chore in helping to clean the house was to wash the kitchen cabinets and dining room chairs.